MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/04-ERC20 balance/how-to-get-ERC-20-token-by-smart-account.md

     // ...and any other configuration
   });

-  // Define the Ethereum smart account address you want to retrieve ERC-20 tokens for const address = "0x350845DD3f03F1355233a3A7CEBC24b5aAD05eC5";
+  // Define the smart account address you want to retrieve ERC-20 tokens for const address = "0x9b722B2aA4Cc119aCf8c95bBF5244092Be6880b9";

-  // Specify the Ethereum chain (EVM) you are working with const chain = EvmChain.ETHEREUM;
+  // Specify the chain (EVM) you are working with const chain = EvmChain.POLYGON;

   // Use Moralis EvmApi to get wallet token balances for the address and chain const response = await Moralis.EvmApi.token.getWalletTokenBalances({